Xiuchen519/Amazon-KDDCUP-23/README.md

 - scores and the normalized scores from text models
 - scores from BM25
 - co-graph counts using 6 strategies
-- statistical features, such as average price of session/price of the candidate, item frequency, next item frequency and so on
+- statistical features, such as the average price of session/price of the candidate, item frequency, next item frequency and so on

 Run all the notebooks in `XGBoost/merge_features` and `XGBoost/merge_features/test` to merge all the features.